 And hens to moor-cocks call;

 The stone’s in the midst of all.

-In order to emphasize the unchanging nature of the rebels Yeats goes through a variety of images.
-He speaks on the rating briefs and and the tumbling clouds.
-These are things which do change.
+In order to emphasize the unchanging nature of the rebels, Yeats goes through a variety of images.
+He speaks on the rating briefs and the tumbling clouds.
+These are things that do change.
 They contrast the rebels’ hearts.

 Too long a sacrifice

 O when may it suffice?